DCD-Ecosystem/dcd_cdt/docs/09_tutorials/03_create-an-abi-file.md

 [[info]]
 |Built-in Types

-EOSIO implements a number of custom built-ins.
+DCD implements a number of custom built-ins.
 Built-in types don't need to be described in an ABI file.
-If you would like to familiarize yourself with EOSIO's built-ins, they are defined [here](https://github.com/EOSIO/eos/blob/master/libraries/chain/abi_serializer.cpp#L65-L103).
+If you would like to familiarize yourself with DCD's built-ins, they are defined [here](https://github.com/DCD/dcd/blob/master/libraries/chain/abi_serializer.cpp#L65-L103).

-Using **eosio.token** as an example, the only type that requires a description in the ABI file is `account_name`.
+Using **dcd.token** as an example, the only type that requires a description in the ABI file is `account_name`.
 The ABI uses "new_type_name" to describe explicit types, in this case `account_name`, and `account_name` is an alias of `name` type.

 So in the ABI file we'll add the following object